The Office of International Affairs is engaged in a number of cross-cutting initiatives to tackle the most pressing global energy challenges.

 IA serves as the coordinating body for international engagement with DOE’s 17 National Laboratories.
 In this function, IA manages the DOE approval process for the National Laboratories’ international partnerships.

-P-TEC was created in 2018 to support the energy goals of the Three Seas Initiative (3SI) by providing technical support to European countries as they seek to reduce their energy dependence on Russia.
+P-TECC was created in 2018 (then called the Partnership for Transatlantic Energy Cooperation) to support the energy goals of the Three Seas Initiative (3SI) by providing technical support to European countries as they seek to reduce their energy dependence on Russia.

-P-TEC includes participation from 23 countries and the European Union, as well as State and USAID.
-Participation is broken into four working groups (Critical Infrastructure, Nuclear Energy, Security of Fuel Supply, and Energy Efficiency and Renewable Energy), each co-chaired by a DOE office and a P-TEC member country.
+P-TECC includes participation from 23 countries and the European Union, as well as State and USAID.
+Participation is broken into four working groups (Critical Infrastructure, Nuclear Energy, Security of Fuel Supply, and Energy Efficiency and Renewable Energy), each co-chaired by a DOE office and a P-TECC member country.

 Israel-US Binational Industrial Research and Development (BIRD) Energy